|City/Town: • Winter Haven

 On February 22, 2004, Adventure Parks Group purchased the property and renamed it Cypress Gardens Adventure Park.
 The initial plan was to open in September 2004 but that was delayed by damages created by Hurricanes Charley, Frances, and Jeanne.
 The park finally opened in November 2004 and the adjacent Splash Island water park in 2005.
 The park included many roller coasters including the Triple Hurricane which was named after the hurricane season which delayed its initial opening and later, the Starliner which operated at the Miracle Strip Amusement Park in Panama City.

-In September 2006, Adventure Parks Group filed for Chapter 11 bankruptcy after sustaining over $30 million in damaged due to the 2004 hurricane season.
-Land South Holdings purchased Cypress Gardens at the bankruptcy auction on October 16, 2007 for $16.9 million, taking over operations of the park.
+In September 2006, Adventure Parks Group filed for Chapter 11 bankruptcy after sustaining over $30 million in damages due to the 2004 hurricane season which they never recovered from.
+Land South Holdings purchased Cypress Gardens at the bankruptcy auction on October 16, 2007, for $16.9 million, taking over operations of the park.

-On November 10, 2008, it was announced the park would temporarily close and was shut down November 17 that same year.
+On November 10, 2008, it was announced the park would temporarily close, and was shut down on November 17th that same year.
 Cypress Gardens and Splash Island reopened on March 28, 2009, however, the rides did not operate or were already removed and the animals were gone.